lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 :::

 <br />

-## Overview
-Implementing this feature requires the following steps:
-1. On your checkout page, communicate to the user that 1% of the total cost will be devolved to financing carbon removal projects.
-2. Once the checkout process is complete and payment is confirmed, calculate 1% of the total cost and place an order by value.
-3. Implement a webhook receiver to receive order updates.
-Retiring carbon offsets does not occur immediately.
-Lune will send a webhook `order.completed` event every time an order is fully retired.
-The order will now contain the completion [Certificate URL which allows you to download the certificate](/guides/downloading-completion-certificate).
-The certificate includes projects defails, carbon offset retirements and links to official public ledgers (for verified projects).

 ## Communicate that 1% of the total cost will be devolved to financing carbon removal
 It is recommended that, when you place a message that describes that 1% of the total cost will be devolved to finance carbon removal on the checkout page, you do so in a clean and unintrusive way.